maritime-web/BalticWeb-Docker/README.md

 # BalticWeb Docker
 A dockerized container for the BalticWeb project.
 The container deploys the latest successful build of BalticWeb on a Wildfly 8.2.0 web server.
 It also has the required CouchDB and MySQL as described in the [BalticWeb](https://github.com/maritime-web/BalticWeb#balticweb) guide.
+Apart from that this branch uses containers for the EFK stack ([Elasticsearch](https://www.elastic.co/products/elasticsearch), [Fluentd](http://www.fluentd.org/) and [Kibana](https://www.elastic.co/products/kibana)) for centralized logging and NGINX for reverse proxying.

 ## Prerequisties
 * Docker 1.10.0+